ddLion247/ddLion247/README.md

 - 👋 Hi, I’m @ddLion247
 - 👀 I’m interested in my bf
-- 🌱 I’m currently learning how to be better
+- 🌱 I’m currently learning how to get a software dev internship
 - 💞️ I’m looking to collaborate on knowledge :)
 - 📫 How to reach me? teach me